nafreesv/Data-Analytics-Portfolio/README.md

 ![emo](https://github.com/nafreesv/Data-Analytics-Portfolio/assets/125745088/260fe906-4364-4a4c-ae4d-c66509c97df8)

-**Description:** In this project, i analyzed the data collected by the HR department and built a Random Forest model that predicts whether or not an employee will leave the company.
+**Description:** In this project, I analyzed and visualized the data collected by the HR department and built a Random Forest model that will predict the likelihood of an employee leaving the organization.

 **Skills:** Data Exploration, Data Cleaning, Outlier Detection, Data Analysis and Visualization, and Random Forest Model Building.